MDGrey33/GPT-4-Turbo-Assistant/README.md

 Updates

 * Made my peace with this being an ongoing project, added a local git repo for it and lined it here.
 * Added .gitignore and requirements.txt
+* Will update the Chat with this codebase custom GPT with the recent files today.

 Current functionality: